How Much Does a New Kitchen Actually Cost?

 Extensive electrical and plumbing updates

-Projects in this range are for more discriminating homeowners who are looking for high quality, white glove service and top notch labor and design.
+Projects in this range cater to discerning homeowners who seek high quality, white-glove service, and top-notch labor and design.

 Kitchen Remodel Budget Allocation